 If you're planning a trip to Florida this August, September, or October, you should be especially cautious when visiting coastal cities.
 As an added precaution, you can download the Hurricane app from the American Red Cross to get up-to-date information on current tropical storm movement that may affect your trip.

 Recent Hurricanes in Florida

-In 2017 the Atlantic hurricane season was significantly more active than normal and Florida was hit by category 4 Hurricane Irma, sustaining significant damage due to wind and flooding.
+In 2017 the Atlantic hurricane season was significantly more active than normal and Florida was hit by category 4 Hurricane Irma, sustaining significant damage due to wind and flooding all along the coastline.

-Prior to 2016, Florida had been on a hurricane-free winning streak.
-The Sunshine State had gone a record 11 years without a landfalling hurricane.
-But that decade-plus streak came to an in September 2016, when Category-1 Hurricane Hermine made landfall before weakening into a tropical storm.
+However, prior to 2016 Florida had been on a hurricane-free winning streak; the Sunshine State had gone a record 11 years without one making landfall.
+That streak came to an in September 2016, when Category-1 Hurricane Hermine made landfall before weakening into a tropical storm.

 A few weeks later, in October 2016, Category-3 Hurricane Matthew did not make landfall in Florida but spent an entire day churning up the coast just offshore, battering towns, causing several deaths, and leaving over a million Floridians without power.

 While it's unlikely that you will be visiting Florida during a hurricane, if you're planning a trip between August and November, you might consider getting a hotel that offers a hurricane guarantee or paying a little extra for travel insurance on your flights.
 This way, even if a weather-related emergency cancels your plans, you'll get a full refund or equivalent rescheduling.